 - 1. Female subject who is pregnant, breastfeeding or is considering becoming pregnant during the study or for approximately 30 days after the last dose of study drug. - 2.
-Recent (within 6 months prior to study drug administration) history of drug or alcohol abuse that could preclude adherence to the protocol in the opinion of the investigator. - 3.
-Positive test result at Screening for hepatitis B surface antigen (HBsAg) or hepatitis B virus (HBV) DNA > LLOQ if HBsAg is negative. - 4.
-HCV genotype performed during screening indicating co-infection with more than one HCV genotype. - 5.
-Requirement for and inability to safely discontinue contraindicated medications or supplements listed in Table 1 at least 2 weeks or 10 half-lives (whichever is longer) prior to the first dose of any study drug. - 6.
-Clinically significant abnormalities, other than HCV infection or HCV/HIV co-infection, based upon the results of a medical history, physical examination, vital signs, laboratory profile, and a 12-lead electrocardiogram (ECG) that make the subject an unsuitable candidate for this study in the opinion of the investigator, including, but not limited to:
+Recent (within 6 months prior to study drug administration) history of drug or alcohol abuse that could preclude adherence to the protocol in the opinion of the investigator.

+- Positive test result at Screening for hepatitis B surface antigen (HBsAg) or hepatitis B virus (HBV) DNA > LLOQ if HBsAg is negative. - 4.
+HCV genotype performed during screening indicating co-infection with more than one HCV genotype. - Requirement for and inability to safely discontinue contraindicated medications or supplements listed in Table 1 at least 2 weeks or 10 half-lives (whichever is longer) prior to the first dose of any study drug. - 6.
+Clinically significant abnormalities, other than HCV infection or HCV/HIV coinfection, based upon the results of a medical history, physical examination, vital signs, laboratory profile, and a 12-lead electrocardiogram (ECG) that make the subject an unsuitable candidate for this study in the opinion of the investigator, including, but not limited to: - Uncontrolled diabetes as defined by a glycated hemoglobin (hemoglobin A1C) level > 8.5% at the Screening Visit. - Active or suspected malignancy or history of malignancy (other than basal cell skin cancer or cervical carcinoma in situ) in the past 5 years. - Uncontrolled cardiac, respiratory, gastrointestinal, hematologic, neurologic, psychiatric, or other medical disease or disorder, which is unrelated to the existing HCV infection. - 7.
+Any cause of liver disease other than chronic HCV-infection, including but not limited to the following: - Hemochromatosis - Alpha-1 antitrypsin deficiency - Wilson's disease - Autoimmune hepatitis - Alcoholic liver disease - Steatohepatitis on liver biopsy considered to be the primary cause of the liver disease rather than concomitant/incidental with HCV infection
-- Uncontrolled diabetes as defined by a glycated hemoglobin (hemoglobin A1C) level > 8.5% at the Screening Visit. - Active or suspected malignancy or history of malignancy (other than basal cell skin cancer or cervical carcinoma in situ) in the past 5 years. - Uncontrolled cardiac, respiratory, gastrointestinal, hematologic, neurologic, psychiatric, or other medical disease or disorder, which is unrelated to the existing HCV infection. - 7.
-Any cause of liver disease other than chronic HCV-infection, including but not limited to the following: - Hemochromatosis - Alpha-1 antitrypsin deficiency - Wilson's disease - Autoimmune hepatitis - Alcoholic liver disease - Steatohepatitis on liver biopsy considered to be the primary cause of the liver disease rather than concomitant/incidental with HCV infection - 8.
-Screening laboratory analyses showing any of the following abnormal laboratory results: - ALT > $10 \times$ upper limit of normal (ULN) - AST > $10 \times ULN$ - Estimated Glomerular filtration rate adjusted for the Chinese population (eGFR) < 50 mL/min/1.73 m2 as estimated by the MDRD method, modified for the Chinese population (C-MDRD), according to the following formula: $eGFR = 175 \times (Serum Creatinine)^{-1.234} \times (Age)^{-0.179} \times (0.79 \text{ if Female})$ - Total bilirubin > 3.0 ULN - Albumin < 2.8 g/dL - International normalized ratio (INR) > 2.3, unless subject has known hemophilia or is on a stable anticoagulant regimen affecting INR - Hemoglobin < 11 g/dL for women; < 12 g/dL for men - Platelets < 60,000 cells per mm3

-- Absolute neutrophil count (ANC) < 1000 cells/ μ L. - 9.
+- 8. Screening laboratory analyses showing any of the following abnormal laboratory results: - ALT > $10 \times$ upper limit of normal (ULN) - AST > $10 \times ULN$ - Estimated Glomerular filtration rate adjusted for the Chinese population (eGFR) < 50 mL/min/1.73 m2 as estimated by the MDRD method, modified for the Chinese population (C-MDRD), according to the following formula: $eGFR = 175 \times (Serum Creatinine)^{-1.234} \times (Age)^{-0.179} \times (0.79 \text{ if Female})$ - Direct bilirubin > ULN - Albumin < lower limit of normal (LLN) - International normalized ratio (INR) > 1.5 × ULN, unless subject has known hemophilia or is on a stable anticoagulant regimen affecting INR - Hemoglobin < 11 g/dL for women; < 12 g/dL for men - Platelets < 90,000 cells per mm3 - Absolute neutrophil count (ANC) < 1000 cells/ μ L - 9.
 History of solid organ transplantation. - 10.
-Receipt of any investigational product within a time period equal to 10 half-lives of the product, if known, or a minimum of 6 weeks (whichever is longer) prior to study drug administration. - Requirement for chronic use of systemic immunosuppressants, including but not limited to, corticosteroids (prednisone equivalent of > 10 mg/day for > 2 weeks), azathioprine, or monoclonal antibodies (e.g., infliximab). - 12.
-Chronic human immunodeficiency virus, type 2 (HIV-2) infection. - 13.
-Consideration by the investigator, for any reason, that the subject is an unsuitable candidate to receive ABT-493/ABT-530. - 14.
-History of severe, life-threatening or other significant sensitivity to any excipients of the study drugs. - 15.
+Receipt of any investigational product within a time period equal to 10 half-lives of the product, if known, or a minimum of 6 weeks (whichever is longer) prior to study drug administration. - 11.
+Any current or past clinical evidence of decompensated liver disease such as ascites noted on physical exam, use of diuretics for ascites, hepatic encephalopathy or esophageal variceal bleeding. - Requirement for chronic use of systemic immunosuppressants including, but not limited to, corticosteroids (prednisone equivalent of > 10 mg/day for > 2 weeks), azathioprine, or monoclonal antibodies (e.g., infliximab). - 13.
+Chronic human immunodeficiency virus, type 2 (HIV-2) infection. - 14.
+Consideration by the investigator, for any reason, that the subject is an unsuitable candidate to receive ABT-493/ABT-530.

+- 15. History of severe, life-threatening or other significant sensitivity to any excipients of the study drugs. - 16.
 Patients who can't participate in study per local law.

-Additional Exclusion Criteria for Subjects with HCV/HIV-1 Co-infection:
+Additional Exclusion Criteria for Subjects with HCV/HIV-1 Co-Infection: